 If you were a giraffe and you lived in some parts of Quebec you would barely be able to see over a snowbank by the time March rolled along.
 The province of Quebec is truly one of the exceptional places to visit if you love everything about snow and winter.

-There are so many fun things to do in Quebec in winter including downhill and cross-country skiing, skating, snowshoeing and fat tire biking.
-That can all be enjoyed along with superb local food, lovely places to stay and Quebecers infectious joie de vivre.
+There are so many fun things to do in the province of Quebec in winter including downhill and cross-country skiing, skating, snowshoeing, and fat tire biking.
+That can all be enjoyed along with superb local food, lovely places to stay, and Quebecers infectious joie de vivre.

 I spent my childhood exploring Gatineau Park which gave me a taste for Quebec that has never left.
 In the last four years I have been to Quebec three times during the winter months so my eyes have been opened to the variety of experiences available to the traveler.